 Forever Chocolate is our plan to have more than 500,000 cocoa farmers in our supply chain lifted out of poverty, to eradicate child labor from our supply chain, to become carbon and forest positive, and to have 100% sustainable ingredients in all of our products.
-Every year, we report on the progress of these timebound, measurable targets, which are assured by a third-party independent assurance provider.
+Every year, we report on the progress of these time-bound, measurable targets, which are assured by a third-party independent assurance provider.

-Halfway through our Forever Chocolate timeline, we have used the past year to take stock of the impact we have generated since 2016 and how well we are on track to achieve our targets.
+Halfway through our Forever Chocolate timeline, we have used the past year to take stock of the impact we have generated since 2016.
 In addition, as the future requirements for a sustainable chocolate supply chain are constantly evolving and transforming, we have assessed where our targets need sharpening.
 Our conclusion?
-We need to add fresh ambition to our Forever Chocolate Plan.
-In fiscal year 2022/23 we will present a set of sharpened targets, using our ongoing Forever Chocolate targets for 2025 as a springboard.
-Our sixth Forever Chocolate progress report, covering fiscal year 2021/22, shows that we continue to scale up our activities by partnering with customers as well as societal and industry stakeholders to create tangible impact on the ground, while at the same time publicly advocating for policies to make sustainable chocolate the norm.
+We want to add fresh ambition to our Forever Chocolate Plan.
+In fiscal year 2022/23, we will present a set of sharpened targets, using our ongoing Forever Chocolate targets for 2025 as a springboard.

+Our sixth Forever Chocolate Progress Report, covering fiscal year 2021/22, shows that we continue to scale up our activities by partnering with customers as well as societal and industry stakeholders to create tangible impact on the ground, while at the same time publicly advocating for policies to make sustainable chocolate the norm.

-Our over 1,600 colleagues in cocoa-origin countries give us a unique pool of expertise.
+Our over 1,600 colleagues in cocoa origin countries give us a unique pool of expertise.
 As an early sustainability adopter in the cocoa and chocolate industry, we have developed strong sustainability know-how and capabilities.

-That is a key enabler of our robust program implementation and impact-driven solutions and a point of differentiation for our customers.
+That is a key enabler of our robust program implementation and impact-driven solutions, and a point of differentiation for our customers.
 We continue to be the preferred partner to drive impact, delivering on our Forever Chocolate ambitions, and addressing customer needs.
+"A fully sustainable cocoa and chocolate sector can only be achieved with the support of all stakeholders.
+We continued to scale up our activities with partners to create tangible impact on the ground, while also advocating for policies to make sustainable chocolate the norm."